 Saving On Taxes

-There are several ways to save on the taxes you need to pay after flipping a house.
-There are some special situations in which a property flip will not be subject to the usual income taxes.
+There are several ways to reduce taxes on flipping houses.
+For instance, there are some special situations in which a house flip will not be subject to the usual income taxes.

 In terms of self-employment tax, you can register an S-Corp and pay yourself a “reasonable salary”.
 This would limit your payable amount to 15.3% of the salary amount and the remaining amount would be exempt from this tax.
 S-Corp owners can additionally choose between receiving a salary or receiving dividends, with dividends taxed at a lower rate than self-employment income.
 S-Corps also offer another advantage in the form of a 20% deduction for pass-through entities.

-There is another tax-saving method available to the property flippers.
-Investors have the option to file a a1031 Exchange, under which you can defer your capital gains tax bill on a property that is sold, as long as a similar property is purchased with the profits from the first property sale.
+There is another tax-saving method available to investors that flip houses.
+Investors have the option to file a 1031 Exchange, under which you can defer your capital gains tax bill on a property that is sold, as long as a similar property is purchased with the profits from the first property sale.

 If you are flipping a single property, you may consider making it your primary residence until it is sold – this allows you to shift from taxes on the final sale from active income to capital gains which is taxed at a lower price.
 The key is that for capital gains to apply, the property will need to be in your possession for more than a year, which might not be suitable for every investor’s overall investing plan.
 This is why it is essential to know which deductions you can make as a non-occupant because living in the property isn’t always an option.